george-mcintyre/pvxs/documentation/spvaqstartkrb.rst

 Our starting point for this Quick Start Guide is the end of the :ref:`_quick_start_std` so if you haven't gone through it yet do that now then come back here.
 You need to have users's configured (``pvacms``, ``admin``, ``softioc``, and ``client``).
 We will set up a containerised KDC and configure it so that the users can get tickets.
-We will create a Kerberso service and provide PVACMS a keytab for passwordless authentication so that it can verify CCRs presented by clients requesting new certificates.
+We will create a pvacms Kerberos service and provide PVACMS a keytab for passwordless authentication so that it can verify CCRs presented by clients requesting new certificates.

 See :ref:`secure_pvaccess` for general documentation on Secure PVAccess.